the 'rebirth' of a composer

 etc., etc., etc.....

-Shostakovich had become a pawn in a political battle about Socialist Realism7 in Soviet Russia and the evil of artistic 'formalism'.
-He was also an isolated pawn - standing there alone, deserted by almost all of his friends and in imminent danger of being existentially sacrificed.
-The best policy for Shostakovich and all the other insignificant pawns that found themselves on this chess board was to head for cover.
-The performances of both works, the opera and the ballet, were immediately cancelled and Shostakovich retreated into himself, making no effort at any public defence.
-Instead he worked on his Fourth Symphony in C minor, opus 43, which, according to a letter he wrote to Victor Kubatsky, he completed on the 26 April8.
+The performances of both works, the opera 'Lady Macbeth' and the ballet 'The Limpid Stream', were immediately cancelled and Shostakovich retreated into himself, making no effort at any public defence.
+Instead he worked on his Fourth Symphony in C minor, opus 43, which, according to a letter he wrote to Victor Kubatsky, he completed on the 26 April 11.
 The symphony was due to have been performed on the 11 December 1936 in Leningrad but at the very last minute it was withdrawn.
 A brief announcement appeared in 'Sovetskoye iskusstov' on that day.

-Composer Shostakovich appealed to the Leningrad Philharmonic with the request to withdraw his Fourth Symphony from performance on the grounds that it in no way corresponds to his current creative convictions and represents for him a long outdated phase.9
+Composer Shostakovich appealed to the Leningrad Philharmonic with the request to withdraw his Fourth Symphony from performance on the grounds that it in no way corresponds to his current creative convictions and represents for him a long outdated phase.12

 Clearly Shostakovich had been warned, whether by friends or colleagues remains obscure, that elements of 'formalism' might be detected in the work.
 So the symphony was withdrawn at the very last moment and Shostakovich began work on another, his Fifth in D minor.

 On the 21 November 1937 this new symphony - his Fifth, opus 47, 'a Soviet artist’s practical creative reply to justified criticism' - was performed in Leningrad as part of the celebration of the twentieth anniversary of the October Revolution.
 This tragic-heroic symphony with its reappearing motifs; its Mahler-like second movement; the musical references in the third movement to the Pannikhida, the Russian Orthodox prayer for the dead; and the idea of 'rebirth' suggested in the final movement by quoting his own song of a Pushkin poem, aroused deep emotions on its first performance.
 People wept openly and when the conductor, Yevgeni Mravinsky, lowered his baton the audience rose and gave a standing ovation.
 Shostakovich had composed a masterpiece of Socialist Realism art but the ruling élite already knew that.
-The symphony had been approved by them earlier that autumn when Nikita Bogoslovsky and Dmitri Shostakovich performed it for them on two pianos.
+The symphony had been approved by them earlier that autumn when Nikita Bogoslovsky and Dmitri Shostakovich performed it for them on two pianos.13

 Certainly the music of the Fifth Symphony was unlike any other that he had written.
 It the cast aside the influences of the grotesque, of Dadaism and of Meyerhold’s theatre.
 Instead it is Beethovian; there is a sense of the indefatigable.
 It contained no whiff of 'Formalism'.
 Based on classical tradition it appeared to conform to the doctrine of socialist realism.